identusbook/identusbook.github.io/book/section2/installation-local.md

 -h/--help              Print this help text.
 ```

-For our first interaction with agent all we have to do is to call the run script, if you have any conflicts with the port 80 already in use you can pass `--port 8080` or any other available port that you would like to use.
+For our first interaction with the agent all we have to do is to call the run script.
+If you have any conflicts with the port 80 already in use you can pass `--port 8080` or any other available port that you would like to use.

 So, from the root of the repository you can run: